Beyond the Irish Question

 Replays & Resources

-Full access to session recordings and curated resources to deepen your exploration.
+Full access to session recordings and curated resources to deepen your exploration between and after sessions.

 A serene mountain landscape with multiple layers of mountain ridges fading into the distance, surrounded by a light mist or fog.

-• People of Irish descent, both in Ireland and across the diaspora, who feel a personal longing to explore their Irishness.
-Whether we relate to being Irish with pride, joy, resistance, ambivalence or a deep sense of disconnection, what matters is a desire to turn toward it with honesty and curiosity.
+• People of Irish descent, in Ireland and across the diaspora, who feel a personal pull to explore their Irishness - with pride, ambivalence, resistance, or a quiet sense of disconnection.
+What matters is a willingness to turn toward it honestly.

-• Anyone of Irish ancestry with the willingness to be present with yourself and others, to listen, learn, and allow new insights to emerge.
-(No prior experience of trauma work, ancestral work, or Irish history is required).
+• Anyone of Irish ancestry with the willingness to be present with themselves and others, to listen, and to let new understanding emerge rather than arrive pre-formed.
+No prior experience of trauma work, ancestral work, or Irish history is required.

 Who is Beyond the Irish Question for…